-- 1. Employees summoned by the Court should inform the Pastor/Administrator or Supervisor upon notification.
-(The employee must provide a copy of the court order directive to their Pastor/Administrator or Supervisor.) - 2.
+- 1. Employees summoned by the Court should inform their Department Manager and Administrator upon notification.
+(The employee must provide a copy of the court order directive to their Department Manager and Administrator.) - 2.
 The employee should report to work as scheduled any time they are not actually engaged in jury duty.